 The hubs also seem incredibly durable.
 They roll as fast as the day we got them and the Hydra freehub works flawlessly.
 Industry Nine also backs the Enduro S wheelset with a 2-year warranty against defects.

-The Enduro S retails for $975.
-That makes them the most expensive alloy wheels in this review, and we feel they are worth every penny.
+These are the most expensive alloy wheels in this review, and we feel they are worth every penny.
 The outstanding freehub engagement will enhance your bike's performance with a balanced ride quality that you'd expect from pricier carbon fiber options.
 If you're looking for a serious performance upgrade without breaking the thousand dollar mark, look no further.

 The Enduro S Hydra is without question the best alloy wheelset we've ever tested.
 If you're looking to upgrade the performance of your trail, all-mountain, or enduro bike, this is a good place to start.
 The ridiculously quick freehub engagement of the Hydra hubs is their most stunning attribute, and we feel it will make any bike feel quicker, livelier, and higher performance.
 Add to that a balanced ride quality, outstanding craftsmanship, relatively lightweight, and the fact that they are less expensive than carbon fiber, and it's easy to see why these are our Editor's Choice alloy wheelset.